openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 If your openHAB system is physically located far from your Pentair equipment or indoor control panel, you can use a Raspberry Pi or other computer to redirect USB/serial port traffic over the internet using a program called ser2sock (see Reference section).
 An example setup would run the following command: "ser2sock -p 10000 -s /dev/ttyUSB1 -b 9600 -d".
-Note: This is the setup utlized for the majority of my testing of this binding.
+Note: This is the setup utilized for the majority of my testing of this binding.

-Note: If you are on a Linux system, the framework may not see a symbolically linked device (i.e. /dev/ttyRS485).
-To use a symbolically linked device, add the following line to /etc/default/openhab2, `EXTRA_JAVA_OPTS="-Dgnu.io.rxtx.SerialPorts=/dev/ttyRS485"`

 Once you have the interface connected to your system, it is best to test basic connectivity.
 Note the protocol is a binary protocol (not ASCII text based) and in order to view the communication packets, one must use a program capable of a binary/HEX mode.
 If connected properly, you will see a periodic traffic with packets staring with FF00FFA5.
-This is the preamble for Pentairs communication packet.
+This is the preamble for Pentair's communication packet.
 After you see this traffic, you can proceed to configuring the Pentair binding in openHAB.

 #### USB/Serial interface